Food Additives: Positive and Negative Lists

 However, it's important to note that some individuals may experience allergic reactions or intolerances to certain additives.
 In such instances, they would need to avoid consuming foods treated with these additives.

-Understanding the positive and negative lists of food additives is crucial for both consumers and food industry professionals.
+In summary, understanding the positive and negative lists of food additives is crucial for both consumers and food industry professionals.
 These lists serve as essential guides for safe food consumption and production, protecting consumers from potential health risks and assisting the industry in maintaining food safety standards.
 It's a dynamic and evolving process that continually adapts to new research and discoveries, ensuring our food remains as safe as possible.

 Article Disclaimer